oabreu86/Time-Series-Forecasting_Urban_Heat_Islands/README.md

 ## Contributions

 We all contributed to the writing of the report.
 Onel focused on handling the Machine Learning components.
 Gabe and Jaisha both worked on the pre-processing pipeline.
 Gabe focused on handling the spatial data (creating weights matrix and spatial lag columns, converting raster to vector data).
-Jaisha focused on the parallelization of the code (MPI4Py, Numba compiled functions).
+Jaisha focused on the parallelization and speed-up of the code (MPI4Py, AOT Numba compilation).

 ## Work Cited